-English proficiency is low among the local population, and English will only get you by for the very bare day to day essentials, If you’re worried about being able to understand buy a Langogo translator.
+English proficiency is low among the local population, and English will only get you by for the very bare day-to-day essentials, If you’re worried about being able to understand buy a Langogo translator.

-We don’t recommend that you drink the tap water in Thailand.
+We don’t recommend that you drink tap water in Thailand.
 Buy your travelling water bottle with filter today

 When dining at smaller, street-side restaurants and cafes in Chiang Mai, leaving behind your small change is sufficient enough as a tip.
 At higher-end restaurants, a 10% gratuity is standard tipping etiquette.